digimakergo/doc/references/go.md

 ### Queries
 There are 2 types of entities: content entities and normal entities.
 A content entity can be a combination from different tables.
 A typical normal entity is from a table.

-Most of content related query can be done via apis in #package-corequery.
+Most of content related query can be done via apis in [core/query](#package-corequery).

+If you want to fetch normal table data, `BindEntity` is the way to go.
+There is also a `db.Datamap` and `DatamapList` which can be used for binding entities to a maplist or map.

 | Function        | Description
 |:-------------|:---------------------|